Dholydai/writerz-with-an-attitude/README.md

 The big keyboards are working; however, the seven section case has presented problems: It will not sit nicely.

-1. I tried using Gateron switches on these builds.
-The key caps end up jacked around at all angles.
-The parts must be crooked!
+1. I tried out Gateron switches... never again!
+The key caps are jacked around at all angles.
+The switches are oversized for the holes in case top.
-2. Cherry MX switches never exhibited this poor quality.
-So I will build two more big keyboards with Cherry switches.
+2. Cherry MX switches have great quality.
+I will build two more big keyboards with Cherry switches.
-3. The case has been redesigned to allow the PCB more room and the sidewall mating surfaces have been tweaked in OpenSCAD.
+3. The case is now redesigned to allow the PCB more room and the sidewall mating surfaces have been tweaked in OpenSCAD.

 When the case problems are solved I will publish the case designs.